Richard Quain (English surgeon)

-Richard Quain (July 1800 – 15 September 1887) was an English anatomist and surgeon, born at Fermoy, Ireland, a brother of Jones Quain.
+Richard Quain (July 1800 – 15 September 1887) was an Irish anatomist and surgeon, born at Fermoy, Ireland, a brother of Jones Quain.
 He studied medicine in London and in Paris.
 He was appointed demonstrator in 1828 and professor of anatomy in 1832 at the University of London (now University College London), resigning in 1850, and assistant surgeon in 1834 and surgeon in 1848 to the North London Hospital, from which he resigned in 1866.
 He was president of the Royal College of Surgeons in 1868.

 Biography

 Quain, born at Fermoy, co.
 Cork, in July 1800, was third son of Richard Quain of Ratheahy, co.
 Cork, by his first wife.
 Jones Quain was his full brother, and Sir John Richard Quain was his half-brother.
 Richard received his early education at Adair's school at Fermoy, and, after serving an apprenticeship to a surgeon in Ireland, came to London to pursue the more scientific part of his professional studies at the Aldersgate School of Medicine, under the supervision of his brother Jones.
 He afterwards went to Paris, where he attended the lectures of James Richard Bennett, a private lecturer on anatomy and an Irish friend of his father.
 In 1828, when Bennett was appointed a demonstrator of anatomy in the newly constituted school of the university of London (now University College) Quain assisted his patron in the duties of his new office.
 Bennett died in 1830, and Quain then became senior demonstrator of anatomy, Sir Charles Bell at that time occupying the professorial chair of general anatomy and physiology.
 When Bell resigned this post, Richard Quain was appointed professor of descriptive anatomy in 1832, Erasmus Wilson, Thomas Morton, Viner Ellis, and John Marshall successively acting as his demonstrators.
 He held the office until 1850.

 Quain was admitted a member of the Royal College of Surgeons of England on 18 January 1828, and in 1834 he was appointed the first assistant surgeon to University College, or the North London, Hospital.
 He succeeded, after a stormy progress, to the office of full surgeon and special professor of clinical surgery in 1848, resigned in 1866, and was then appointed consulting surgeon to the hospital and emeritus professor of clinical surgery in its medical school.